 Other Helpful Materials

-SerialEM was developed with grant funding from NIH, but this funding has ended.
-We now intend to keep it going with funding that comes from users, directly or indirectly, in order to maximize the time that can be spent on writing code and documentation instead of grant proposals.
+SerialEM was originally developed with grant funding from NIH.
+It is now being maintained and developed with funding that comes from users, directly or indirectly, in order to maximize the time that can be spent on writing code and documentation instead of grant proposals.

 You can help make SerialEM a community-supported resource by having your laboratory or microscope facility contribute to the further development and continued availability of the program.
 The mechanism for doing this is to purchase annual support, so that the expense represents a tangible item that can be paid from grant or institutional funds.
 We offer four options, allowing you to pick the size of your contribution based on your financial resources and the importance of SerialEM to your work.
 The options are:

 What happens if you do not contribute?
-Although the first three options represent the kind of support that we have provided routinely in the past, payment for this support is voluntary.
-We will still answer questions and deal with problems from non-paying users, but may take longer to do so.
+Although the first three options represent the kind of support that we provide routinely, payment for this support is voluntary.
+We still answer questions and deal with problems from non-paying users, but may take longer to do so.
 Questions may be posted to the discussion list first.

 Why is it important to contribute?
-Even though there will be other sources of support for SerialEM continuation and development, user contributions are important both financially and because they are not tied to specific developments and represent the general user interest.
-In keeping with this, we plan to use annual surveys to help determine future directions and priorities.
+Even though there are other sources of support for SerialEM continuation and development, user contributions are important both financially and because they are not tied to specific developments and represent the general user interest.

 What does this mean for the future of SerialEM?
 This is not a move toward commercialization.
-We intend to keep the program freely available and are considering making the program open source to the extent possible, which should bolster its long-term viability.
+We intend to keep the program freely available.

 Click Here to see more details and contribute by check or purchase order.